OzzyCzech/dotfiles/readme.md

 ## Add private config

-All private config can be save in `.extra` which you do not commit to this repo and just keep in your `~/`
+All private config can be saved in `.extra` which you do not commit to this repo and just keep in your `~/`

 ```shell
 touch ~/.extra && code ~/.extra